Bluebeam Revu Virtual Advanced Training

 Attendees will recieve a certificate upon completion of training

 Revu: Advanced available on-site | All courses taught by a Bluebeam Certified Instructor

-*Open Enrollment dates TBD.
-Contact us for private group training.*
+Contact us for private group or one-on-one training.

 What this course covers:

 Taught exclusively by Bluebeam Certified Instructors (BCIs), this one-day, instructor-led virtual course promises to shorten your staff’s learning curve and maximize your investment in Revu by:

 - Providing hands-on instruction by a Bluebeam Certified Instructor

 - Focusing on the advanced skills needed to use Revu to achieve greater productivity

 - Delivering frequent skills reinforcement through hands-on classroom activities, contextual feedback, quizzing and discussion

 - Applying a progressive learning structure where each learning module builds on previous learning objectives